 In the College of Arts and Sciences, our passion for understanding the global community influences all we do.
 We encourage our students, faculty, and staff to engage actively with diverse cultures around the world through faculty-led programs abroad, language studies, partnerships around the globe, service learning, International Studies, student and faculty exchanges, internships, and Xavier Global House.
-Arts and Sciences has led the university in its effort to develop an international focus.
+Arts and Sciences is a leader in the university's efforts to develop an international focus.

 *Includes all SU-Sponsored, SU-Exchange, Faculty-Led, Non-SU, and non-credit immersion programs.
 Must be an SU student or employee when photos were taken.

 We expect photographers to ensure that the human rights and dignity of persons whose photos they take, with special care when working with children.
 This includes asking permission and considering any potential harm that could occur.
 We have gathered some resources to help guide you.

 Education Abroad: Faculty and Staff

 Through this contest, students, faculty, and staff capture more than a moment in their experience – they share a very personal window into the world they explore.
 The award recipients’ photos are included in the Imagining the World photography book and exhibit.

 Submitted photos address the theme: "Imagining the World."
 Entries should go beyond the "postcard" and express the entrant’s vision and understanding of life in the host country.

 A panel of professional photographers judge the photos on their technical merit and how well they address the contest theme.

 The chosen images are celebrated with an awards ceremony when the exhibit opens.